Chico's FAS Inc. (CHS) Shares Down Despite Recent Market Volatility

-Chico’s FAS Inc. (NYSE: CHS)’s stock price has decreased by -7.14 compared to its previous closing price of 6.30.
-Nevertheless, the company has seen a -3.47% plunge in its stock price over the last five trading sessions.
+Chico’s FAS Inc. (NYSE: CHS)’s stock price has decreased by -4.14 compared to its previous closing price of 5.80.
+Despite this, the company has experienced a -7.79% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Chico’s FAS Inc. (NYSE: CHS) Right Now?

-Chico’s FAS Inc. (NYSE: CHS) has a higher price-to-earnings ratio of 6.72x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.22.
-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Chico’s FAS Inc. (NYSE: CHS) has a price-to-earnings ratio of 6.38x that is above its average ratio.
+Additionally, the 36-month beta value for CHS is 1.22.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Chico’s FAS Inc. (CHS) is $6.00, which is $0.15 above the current market price.
-The public float for CHS is 120.39M, and currently, short sellers hold a 10.35% ratio of that float.
-The average trading volume of CHS on March 20, 2023 was 2.38M shares.
+The average price predicted by analysts for CHS is $6.00, which is $0.44 above the current price.
+The public float for CHS is 120.39M and currently, short sellers hold a 10.35% ratio of that float.
+The average trading volume of CHS on March 23, 2023 was 2.47M shares.

 CHS’s Market Performance

-CHS’s stock has seen a -3.47% decrease for the week, with a 13.59% rise in the past month and a 7.54% gain in the past quarter.
-The volatility ratio for the week is 4.99%, and the volatility levels for the past 30 days are at 5.22% for Chico’s FAS Inc. The simple moving average for the last 20 days is 2.77% for CHS stock, with a simple moving average of 6.81% for the last 200 days.
+CHS stock saw an increase of -7.79% in the past week, with a monthly gain of 13.93% and a quarterly increase of 8.17%.
+The volatility ratio for the week is 6.03%, and the volatility levels for the last 30 days are 5.32% for Chico’s FAS Inc. (CHS).
+The simple moving average for the last 20 days is -4.14% for CHS stock, with a simple moving average of 1.26% for the last 200 days.

 Analysts’ Opinion of CHS